reed-mcdaniel-716/reed-mcdaniel-716/README.md

 -->
 - 📫 How to reach me: Find me on [LinkedIn](https://www.linkedin.com/in/reed-mcdaniel)
 - 🙂 Pronouns: they/them 🏳️‍🌈
-- ⚡ Fun fact: I have 10+ years of boxing experience 🥊
+- ⚡ Fun fact: I am a NASM certified personal trainer with 10+ years of boxing experience 🥊

 ---